schollz/cowyodel/README.md

 Wrote text of 'total-perform-retro' to 'README.md'
 ```

 After downloading, it will be erased from the cowyo.com.
 If you don't trust this server, you can also specify your own (see Advanced Usage).
-To prevent this, you can add `--store`.
+You can add `--store` flag to prevent automatic deletion from the cowyo server.

 Advanced Usage
 ===============

-### Persist (and don't delete after first access)
+### Persist (don't delete after first access)

+Adding `--store` will keep the file on the server, even after accessing.

 ```
 $ cowyodel upload --store FILE